eisenhauer/sst/README.md

 ## Building

 - First build and install EVPath.
-This code relies upon some recent tweaks to evpath installation (in particular the `evpath_config` program which was added/updated in July 2017).
+This code relies upon some recent tweaks to EVPath installation (in particular the `evpath_config` program which was added/updated in July 2017).
 Best to build the most recent stable release.
 There are instructions at http://www.cc.gatech.edu/systems/projects/EVPath/, but the short form is something like: